Gum Disease

 Whilst many people associate tooth loss with dental decay; it is, in fact, gum disease which is responsible for the most loss of teeth in the UK.

 As gum disease is relatively easy to prevent, this statistic is unfortunate and unnecessary and, with better oral health care and treatment, many more teeth can be saved.
+Our team member Dr Pchatar Samra has a special interest in Periodontics and is able to provide a wide range of surgical periodontal treatments.

 What is gum disease?